FlavioLucasFer/cards-game-front/README.md

 <p>
     This project is a front-end representation of a RESTful API built-in with
-    <a href="https://adonisjs.com/" target="_blank">AdonisJs</a> v5.8.0 in TypeScript environment.
-The front-end was built-in with React in TypeScript environment.
+    <a href="https://adonisjs.com/" target="_blank">AdonisJs</a> v5.8.0 in the TypeScript environment.
+The front-end was built-in with React in the TypeScript environment.
 This project was developed as a homework assignment  for a job opportunity.
 The project of the API is avaliable on: <a href="https://github.com/FlavioLucasFer/cards-game" target="_blank">https://github.com/FlavioLucasFer/cards-game</a>
 </p>

 # Running the app